 Upon authorization and signing a Member Agreement for students over the age of eighteen, you have the option to receive a library card for a Bookshare account.
 You will need to register for Bookshare with you own login information.

-When accessible media cannot be located via the above sources the publisher must be contacted to request permission to release an electronic version of the text.
-This requires that the student must meet with the Coordinator to complete the publishers permission form which must be sent to the publisher for authorization to access an electronic version of the book.
+When accessible media cannot be located via the above sources the publisher must be contacted to request permission to release an electronic version of the text or give the Office of Disability Services permission to scan their materials.